 What is my job?
 I prepare students to understand and execute what he is talking about.
 The first thing we will do is assess your situation and then we'll draw up a logical plan.

-Call me, David BTW: in 2017, I studied with Peter Martin in Rome Italy.
-He's a great guy and a very skilled musician.
-When I grow up, I want to play piano like him.
-FYI.
+Call me, David BTW: in 2017, I studied with Peter Martin in Rome Italy at the ROMA Jazz Workshop.
 I was in Rome studying jazz drumming with Greg Hutchinson.
 Greg played in Ray Brown’s last group.
-What to practice, how to practice, how much to practice, when to practice can be sources of anxiety to students preparing for a piano exam.
+Peter is a great guy and a very skilled musician.
+When I grow up, I want to play piano like him.
+Updated 2024 What to practice, how to practice, how much to practice, when to practice can be sources of anxiety to students preparing for a piano exam.
 To succeed one must spend time on each area of study.

 Try dividing up your time on the piano bench as indicated in the drawing; give equal time to each area.
 Now if you are like me, your attention span is long as a puppy's.
 No worries, jump around.
 But keep track of your time in each area.